 Figure 4.2-1.
-Multi-modality Interactions System
+Multi-modal interactive system

-As shown in figure 4.2-1, Multi-modality outputs are generated based on the inputs from multiple sources.
-In the multi-modality interaction system, modality is a type or representation of information in a specific interaction system.
-Multi-modality interaction is the process during which information of multiple modalities are exchanged.
-Modality types consists of motion, sentiment, gesture, etc. Modality representations consists of video, audio, tactition (vibrations or other movements which provide haptic or tactile feelings to a person), etc.
+As shown in figure 4.2-1, multi-modal outputs are generated based on the inputs from multiple sources.
+In the multi-modal interactive system, modality is a type or representation of information in a specific interactive system.
+Multi-modal interaction is the process during which information of multiple modalities are exchanged.
+Modal types consists of motion, sentiment, gesture, etc. Modal representations consists of video, audio, tactition (vibrations or other movements which provide haptic or tactile feelings to a person), etc.

 --------- The 4th change ---------